10 things to consider when budgeting your first app

 Start with the service/product you want to deliver, envision it and build a step-by-step instruction for your end-user.
-Once you’re done, think of how your operations team would use it and how could your app ease their day-to-day process: build those instructions too.
-Specify what third-party services you’d like to integrate (Facebook/google/twitter integrations or syncs) and check if those provide an API – it usually takes a google search.
+Once you’re done, think of how your operations team would use it.
+How could your app ease their day-to-day process?
+Build those instructions too.
+Specify what third-party services you’d like to integrate .
+Think of Facebook/google/twitter integrations or syncs and check if those services provide an API.
+It usually takes a google search.
 When you’re done with these, draw that interface.
-Simple boxes and “this button does this, that button does that” is a good start and can sometimes be enough to design a Minimum Viable Product without additional costs.
-It can take one or two legal pads to complete all of the above, but in the end, you’ll get a neat set of requirements.
+Simple boxes and “this button does this, that button does that” is a good start.
+Sometimes this is enough to design a Minimum Viable Product without additional costs.
+It can take one or two legal pads to complete all of the above… But in the end, you’ll get a neat set of requirements.

-In addition to reducing your budget estimates, specific requirements will also keep you away from snake-oil UX unicorns that can upsell you their vision instead of implementing yours.
+Specific requirements will reduce budget estimates.
+They will also keep you away from snake-oil UX unicorns that can upsell you their vision instead of implementing yours.

 3. Decide whether you want a full-blown app or a Minimum Viable Product (MVP)